Early

 Price: £48.50

-The next seven items are with the dater portion of the Rideout duplex
+The next six items are with the dater portion of the Rideout duplex

 used as a transit backstamp